 All countries report their health and safety and food safety performance on a monthly basis, and their performance is directly linked to the global leadership team bonus criteria.

 Around the world, every 15 seconds, over 150 workers have a work-related accident [ILO 2016]1.
-At Compass, we are committed to Safety First in everything we do.
+At Compass, we are committed to prioritising safety in everything we do.
 We proactively identify potential safety risks and, in 2016, our team in Australia piloted two new proactive approaches as part of their commitment to Safety First.

 Additionally, A PErforM Risk Assessment was undertaken on how linen is loaded into onsite laundry vans.
 The assessment monitored a typical routine of collection and manual loading / unloading.
 At each stage, the HSE team identified potential risk factors such as trip/fall hazards from carrying loads from one level to another.
 Following this assessment, we identified that installing a tailgate lifter and keeping the linen in the trolleys without unloading into the van by hand would significantly reduce the manual handling risk of the task.
 This also makes it easier for delivery, as our team members no longer have to manually carry the linen but can instead push it along in the trolley.